Online Master’s Degrees in School Counseling

 The online master’s in school counseling prepares students for K-12 schools by offering clinical instruction through internship and practicum experiences, as well as advanced therapeutic techniques across eight areas: professional orientation; research and program evaluation; appraisal; career and lifestyle development; group work; helping relationships; social and cultural foundations; and human growth and development.

-The program’s 60-credit curriculum includes courses such as school guidance and counseling; consultation and program development in counseling; consultation and program development in counseling; addiction counseling; counseling children; issues in school counseling; professional, ethical, & legal issues in counseling; and group procedures in counseling.
+The program’s 60-credit curriculum includes courses such as school counseling; consultation and program development in counseling; consultation and program development in counseling; addiction counseling; counseling children; issues in school counseling; professional, ethical, & legal issues in counseling; and group procedures in counseling.

 • Location: Winston-Salem, NC